-Firstly, I found that there was 4.23 BTC of buy-side liquidity within 10% of current prices to be found across all exchanges (excluding Uniswap), equating to 0.38% of its Network Value.
-This places Decentr joint 15th-highest among prior reports – in the top quarter– indicating relatively high demand at current prices.
-Moreover, there is $913,477 of liquidity currently on Uniswap, which is magnitudes higher than that available on centralised exchanges at present.
+Firstly, I found that there was 2.43 BTC of buy-side liquidity within 10% of current prices to be found across all exchanges, equating to 1.54% of its Network Value.
+This places Decentr in the top 10% of prior reports, indicating relatively high demand at current prices.
+This is promising.

-Moving onto volume, Decentr is reported to have traded $2,558,682 of Exchange Volume over the past 24 hours, equating to 19.4% of its Network Value.
-Though not as much as is often found in these reports, much of this does appear to be wash trading (though it is no fault of Decentr’s but rather the exchanges themselves), with a more accurate figure likely to be $1,120,973, equating to a still-impressive 8.5% of network value.
-Further, Average Exchange Volume was $793,469 for the past 30 days, equating to 8.93% of Decentr’s Average Network Value for the same period.
-This is the 13th-highest figure recorded in these reports and highly indicative of speculative interest.
+Moving onto volume, Decentr is reported to have traded $246,063 of Exchange Volume over the past 24 hours, equating to 3.6% of its Network Value.
+Further, Average Exchange Volume was $210,325 for the past 30 days, equating to 2.89% of Decentr’s Average Network Value for the same period.
+This is somewhere in the middle of the pack relative to prior reports but for these market conditions it is nonetheless good to see some speculative interest.

 Now, let’s take a look at Supply Emission:

 Given that DEC is an ERC-20 token, its entire maximum supply of 1bn DEC is technically already in existence, though the bulk of it is currently locked in a smart contract.
-To be precise, 926mn DEC is currently locked in the #1 address and 12.5mn DEC in the #2 address.
-As you will have seen in the vesting schedule pictured in the relevant section above, we can work out the rate at which DEC will join circulation for the forthcoming year.
-Using this schedule, I calculated that ~128,580,000 DEC are expected to be unlocked between August 2020 and August 2021, equating to 2350.44 BTC at current prices.
-This would give Decentr an annual inflation rate (for the first year) of 209.31%, assuming all unlocked tokens join circulation during that period.
-This would put Decentr’s circulating supply at a little over 190m DEC in 365 days.
+To be precise, 898mn DEC is currently locked in the #1 address.
+As you will have seen in the recently revised vesting schedule pictured in the relevant section above, we can work out the rate at which DEC will join circulation for the forthcoming year.
+Using this schedule, I calculated that ~55,731,465 DEC are expected to be unlocked between February 2022 and February 2023, equating to 86.94 BTC at current prices.
+This would give Decentr an annual inflation rate (for the forthcoming year) of 55.03%, assuming all unlocked tokens join circulation during that period.
+This would put Decentr’s circulating supply at 157mn DEC in 365 days.

 Now, more important than the nominal figures for emission alone are their relationship with traded volume and liquidity.

-If we take the above figure of 128.58mn DEC expected to join circulation in the forthcoming year, we can work out that average daily supply emission during that period will be 352,274 DEC.
-This equates to 6.44 BTC, or $75,626-worth.
-Given this, Decentr’s wash-accounted 24-hour traded volume of $1.12mn is 14.8x greater and its average daily volume for the past 30 days is 10.5x greater than the expected daily emission.
-However, its buy-side liquidity is 2.2 BTC short of expected average daily emissions, but this is more than made up for by Uniswap liquidity of ~77 BTC.
-In short, as long as current liquidity levels and volume traded remain where they are (or grow), there is no reason to expect the supply emissions for the forthcoming year to cause any significant headwinds to price growth.
-That said, should liquidity and volume fall from here, those emissions would start to look ugly for price in the mid-term.
+If we take the above figure of 55.7mn DEC expected to join circulation in the forthcoming year, we can work out that average daily supply emission during that period will be 152,688 DEC.
+This equates to 0.237 BTC, or $10,238-worth.
+Given this, Decentr’s 24-hour traded volume of $246k is 24x greater and its average daily volume for the past 30 days is 20.5x greater than the expected daily emission.
+Further, its buy-side liquidity is 10x that of its expected average emissions, which is very comfortable and thus we should not expect the annual unlocks to provide a great deal of headwinds here if liquidity and volume remains consistent.

 Finally, let us take a look at some Distribution: